getgort/gort/README.md

 You may wish to skip this page and go directly to the documentation: [The Gort Guide](http://guide.getgort.io/).

-## Rationale

-Gort was initially conceived of as a Go re-implementation of Operable's [Cog Slack Bot](https://github.com/operable/cog), and while it remains heavily inspired by Cog, Gort has largely gone its own way.

-Cog was originally designed as a distributed computation engine that was later re-branded as a chatops tool, and much of this original intent was reflected in its design, implementation, and feature set.
-As a result, many of Cog’s features, however innovative, went largely unused, and the codebase had become difficult to extend and maintain.

-The solution, which was discussed for many months on the [Cog Slack workspace](https://cogbot.slack.com), was to rewrite Cog from scratch in a more accessible language, such as [Go](http://golang.org), removing some of less-used functionality and reducing complexity in the process.

-This gives us the opportunity to consider and possibly redefine what Cog was meant to be.
-To choose the features that make sense, and to discard those that don't.
-In this way, Gort can be described more as a “spiritual successor” to Cog than a faithful re-implementation: many things will change, others will cease to exist entirely.

 ## Features

 The primary goal of this project is to re-implement the core features of Cog that made it stand out among other chatops tools.
 Specifically, to: